 Indiana University of Pennsylvania.
-Ms. Caponi's qualifications for service on our board of directors include her leadership, audit and public bank holding company board experience.
-Her knowledge of financial accounting, auditing and internal controls is also beneficial to our board of directors.
+Ms. Caponi's qualifications for service on our Board of Directors include her leadership, audit and public bank holding company board experience.
+Her knowledge of financial accounting, auditing and internal controls is also beneficial to our Board of Directors.

 Julie A. Courkamp.
+Ms. Courkamp was appointed to Chief Operating Officer in February 2022.
+She continues serving in her previous roles as Treasurer and Chief Financial Officer of the Company.
 Ms. Courkamp has served as Treasurer and Chief Financial Officer of the Company and First Western Trust Bank since 2013.
 She was also appointed as a director of the Company in February 2021.
 She joined the Company in 2006 as its Controller and was promoted to Director of Finance and Accounting in 2010.
-In her current role, Ms. Courkamp manages the Finance, Accounting, Risk, Compliance, Technology, and Operations teams, including the deposit, loan, trust, investment and mortgage support teams at First Western.
+In her current role, Ms. Courkamp oversees the Company's operations across the bank, mortgage, trust and investment management businesses, as well as the finance, accounting, human resources, legal/governance, risk management, and compliance departments at First Western.
 Prior to joining the Company, Ms. Courkamp held positions with PwC in Denver researching issues related to SEC reporting, and coordinating and supervising audits and interim quarterly reviews of public and private companies.
 Ms. Courkamp holds a Bachelor of Science in Accounting from the University of Colorado at Boulder.

 David R. Duncan.
 Mr. Duncan has been Chairman and Chief Executive Officer of Silver Oak and Twomey since 2002.
 Mr. Duncan is actively involved in community and civic organizations and has served as Chairman of the board of the St. Helena Hospital Foundation and Co-Chair of the capital campaign for the Saint Helena Montessori School.
 Mr. Duncan has also served as Chair of the Napa Valley Vintners and co-chair of Auction Napa Valley.
 Mr. Duncan is the former Chapter Chairman and member of the Northern California Chapter of the Young Presidents Organization.
 Mr. Duncan earned a Bachelor of Arts from the University of Notre Dame and a Master of Business Administration from the University of Denver.
-Mr. Duncan's qualifications for service on our board of directors include his experience as an entrepreneur, business leader, board member and manager in private equity and growth company investments.
+Mr. Duncan's qualifications for service on our Board of Directors include his experience as an entrepreneur, business leader, board member and manager in private equity and growth company investments.
 He also has extensive experience and knowledge of the operation of family businesses.